 New and used textbooks as well as school supplies are available at Jackson and Macon campus locations.
-Our bookstores are located on the first floor of the Burrell Building at the Jackson campus and on the main floor at the Macon campus.
+Our bookstores are located on the first floor of the Burrell Building at the Jackson Campus and on the main floor at the Macon Campus.

 SCC maintains a contract with Follett Higher Education Group to operate the bookstore.
 Regular bookstore hours are posted each semester at the bookstore entrances, as well as on the bookstore website www.theswccshop.com.
-Telephone: 828.339.4222
+Jackson Campus telephone: 828.339.4222.
+Macon Campus telephone: 828.306.7032.